roadfoodr/tinware/prompts/tinware-app-prompt-current.md

     - Automatically focus the input field when a new word is selected.

 15. ControlButtons.tsx:
-    - Implement "Skip Word"/"Next Word", "Show Hint", "No More Words", and "Retry" buttons.
+    - Implement "Skip Word"/"Next Word", "Show Hint", and "No More Words" buttons.
     - Handle button states based on the current game state.
-    - Show the "Retry" button only when showRetry is true.
+    - Disable the "Show Hint" button when a hint is already being displayed.

 16. MessageArea.tsx:
     - Display error messages, success messages, and hints.
     - Handle formatting of the root word for the "no letters" message.
     - Use the new ErrorMessage, SuccessMessage, and HintMessage types.
+    - Ensure hints are displayed at the top, followed by error messages and then success messages.

 17. DisplayArea.tsx:
     - Show the list of answered and remaining words.